Angelo Reyes: Corruption allegations and death

 On the morning of February 8, 2011, a month before his 66th birthday, Reyes, together with two of his sons and a bodyguard, visited his parents' grave at the Loyola Memorial Park in Marikina.
 He asked his children and bodyguard to go ahead and wait for him in the car, before shooting himself in the chest near the heart.
 He was rushed to Quirino Memorial Medical Center in Quezon City, but was declared dead on arrival and attempts to revive him were unsuccessful.
-The cause of his suicide ranges from pressure from the media and the senators taking the questions to a personal level and his connection to the Arroyo administration, with one senator calling him "gutless coward".
-A cemetery caretaker who was present nearby and witnessed the suicide, was stated to have overheard Reyes' last words "I'm sorry".
+The cause of his suicide ranges from pressure from the media and the senators taking the questions to a personal level and his connection to the Arroyo administration, with then-Senator Antonio Trillanes IV calling him "gutless coward".
+A visitor to the cemetery and caretaker were present nearby and witnessed the suicide; the latter was stated to have overheard Reyes's last words "I'm sorry".

-Reyes was buried on February 13, 2011, with full military honours at the Libingan ng mga Bayani in Metro Manila.
+On February 11, 2011, Reyes's remains were transferred to the Saint Ignatius Cathedral at Camp Aguinaldo, Quezon City, for a funeral.
+Reyes was buried on February 13, 2011, with full military honors at the Libingan ng mga Bayani in Taguig, Metro Manila.